sam-lerner/team-sam/README.md

 ## Tests

 To run the test suite, simply enter `npm test`.
 This will initiate the `jest` testing suite.
-Please see

 ## License
 This project is licensed under the MIT license.